lsst/dp1_lsst_io/docs/tutorials/portal/portal-103-2.rst

 **LSST data products:** dp1 catalogs

-**Credit:** Originally developed by Greg Madejski and Melissa Graham.
+**Credit:** Originally developed by the Rubin Community Science Team.
 Please consider acknowledging them if this tutorial is used for the preparation of journal articles, software releases, or other tutorials.

 **Get Support:** Everyone is encouraged to ask questions or raise issues in the `Support Category <https://community.lsst.org/c/support/6>`_ of the Rubin Community Forum.
 Rubin staff will respond to all questions posted there.

 **Warning!** Fluxes measured in difference images can be negative.
 Negative fluxes should not be converted to magnitudes using this special ADQL function.